najamelan/TidBits_Javascript_OoJs/README.md

 -  one feature is currently incomplete.
 It's related to the property .BaseName which will be available on your private object of a Derived class and which will allow you to access Base versions of members.
 The current implementation only provides .BaseName for your direct parent, and not for ancestors higher up the chain.
 -  there is currently no clone utility function provided with OoJs.
 The problem being I haven't found a simple way to determine which properties should be deep copied and which not.
 What if someone writes (and they can, so they will): this.myWindow = window.
 Deep copying a data member like that would be a royal disaster...
 You will have to provide a copy constructor dealing with the right properties if you want this
 -  I haven't tested whether it works well to inherit from non-OoJs bases.
 Say you could subclass "Function" to generate functions, but I haven't tested fancy stuff like that.
 (Your objects inherit the prototype of your base, so with most stuff it should be fine)
--  classes that inherit from one another have to live in the same namespace
+-  classes that inherit from one another have to live in the same namespace (for now)

 If you are using OoJs and there's stuff you can't do due to the limitations, please file an issue here at github and/or start a bounty at [bountysource](https://bountysource.com) and I'll do my best to make time for it.